FAQ

 That’s a great question!
 Simple answer is NO- we do not see innovation as being about a technological design.
 An innovation is a broad term and is often mistaken as only something that is completely new or perhaps something focusing on new technologies.
 While this could be the case, innovations are so much more!
 Our working definition is that we define innovation as designing, testing, scaling or improving a new or existing activity for young people in their own context with long-term impact.

 Yes, of course!
-The information sessions are organized to help you with your application but are not mandatory.
+The information sessions are organised to help you with your application but are not mandatory.

-All application are due on the stated date –19 of February 2025 by midnight CET.
+All applications for the innovation grants are due on 7th of January 2026 by 14.00 PM CAT / 15.00 PM EAT.
 Applications received later than the stated date and time will not be considered.

-It is expected that the assessment process of applications will take about six weeks, therefore expect to hear from us beginning of April 2025.
+It is expected that the assessment process of applications will take around four months, therefore expect to hear from us in April/May 2026.
 An announcement will also be made on the Power2Voices platform for you to check your emails.

 All Youth Action Lab grant types are created by youth and for youth.
 They aim to nurture organisations’ stability, financial security and organisational capacity.